ShlokSayani/Customer-Loyalty-Marketplace/README.md

 # Customer-Loyalty-Marketplace

+## ER Model for CLMP

 ![image](https://github.com/ShlokSayani/Customer-Loyalty-Marketplace/blob/main/Images/ER.drawio.png)

 ## Installation
 ---
-1. Clone the Github repository to a desired location on your computer.
+1. (You can directly follow step 2 if you have already unzipped file of Customer-Loyalty_marketplace) Clone the Github repository to a desired location on your computer.
 You will need [git](https://git-scm.com/) to be preinstalled on your machine.
 Once the repository is cloned, you will then ```cd``` into the local repository.
 ```
 git clone https://github.com/ShlokSayani/Customer-Loyalty-Marketplace.git
 cd Customer-Loyalty-Marketplace
 ```
 2. This project uses Java, so make sure that [Java] is preinstalled.
 The database is already created, just run HomePage.java file.
 ```
+cd code
 javac HomePage.java
 java HomePage
 ```

 ## Contributors

+1. Het Kiritkumar Patel (hpatel28)
+2. Dev Gaurangbhai Mehta (dmehta3)
+3. Shlok Dharmendrabhai Sayani (sdsayani)
+4. Sumanth Bangalore Somasundar (sbangal3)

 <table>
   <tr>